newrelic/newrelic-telemetry-sdk-dotnet/src/NewRelic.Telemetry/Spans/README.md

 ```

 **Intrinsic Attribution** <br>
 Use the SpanBuilder methods to add additional information about the span.
+Intrinsic attributes are common, shared acorss different span-types.
 In this example, start-time, duration, and a name are added as additional attribution to the span.
 ```CSharp
 spanBuilder.WithTimestamp(DateTime.UtcNow)
 	.WithDurationMs(3192)